nuttann/nuttann.github.io/NuttannStuff.md

    Saved corruption augs in case that was really needed again Some others can likely be destroyed with no downside.
-Bank7	Hoarder's Belt Pouch --- Exp pots and prize packs plus some older stuff Probably should delete Ring of the Ancients as ear in inventory is faster cast shrink.
-   May be some clickies for AAs in case they somehow get reset.
+Bank7	Hoarder's Belt Pouch --- Exp pots and prize packs plus some older stuff May be some clickies for AAs in case they somehow get reset.
-Bank8	Konikor Carafe --- Potions + eye of fear that should probably be deleted Bank9	Duende Chest --- Random stuff and some illusions with charges Bank10	Traveler's Cinched Bag -- Variety of stuff Bank11	Delicacies Purse --- Random Nimbus and the 4 ports to spots in Mech Guardian The ones that start with "Prize: " are unclaimed and can be given away Bank12	Honeycomb Satchel --- Old world ports from the Crates These can either
+Bank8	Konikor Carafe --- Potions + eye of fear that should probably be deleted Bank9	Duende Chest --- Random stuff and some illusions with charges Bank10	Traveler's Cinched Bag -- Variety of stuff Bank11	Delicacies Purse --- Random Nimbus and the 4 ports to spots in Mech Guardian The ones that start with "Prize: " are unclaimed and therefore tradeable Bank12	Honeycomb Satchel --- Old world ports from the Crates These can either
      1) be used from inventory with a recast timer, or